Trigger one pipeline after another

 Pipeline completion triggers use the Default branch for manual and scheduled builds setting to determine which branch's version of a YAML pipeline's branch filters to evaluate when determining whether to run a pipeline as the result of another pipeline completing.
 By default this setting points to the default branch of the repository.

 When a pipeline completes, the Azure DevOps runtime evaluates the pipeline resource trigger branch filters of any pipelines with pipeline completion triggers that reference the completed pipeline.
 A pipeline can have multiple versions in different branches, so the runtime evaluates the branch filters in the pipeline version in the branch specified by the

 Default branch for manual and scheduled builds setting.
 If there is a match, the pipeline runs, but the version of the pipeline that runs may be in a different branch depending on whether the triggered pipeline is in the same repository as the completed pipeline.

 - If the two pipelines are in different repositories, the triggered pipeline version in the branch specified by

 Default branch for manual and scheduled buildsis run.

-- If the two pipelines are in the same repository, the triggered pipeline version in the same branch as the triggering pipeline is run, even if that branch is different than the
+- If the two pipelines are in the same repository, the triggered pipeline version in the same branch as the triggering pipeline is run (using the version of the pipeline from that branch at the time that the trigger condition is met), even if that branch is different than the

 Default branch for manual and scheduled builds, and even if that version does not have branch filters that match the completed pipeline's branch.
 This is because the branch filters from the